happyf-weallareeuropean/alphal/README.md

 let's build this idea.

-the goal of this project looks like [alphal looks like](git.com)**
+the goal of this project looks like [alphal looks like](thisnotworkyetbutlet'sbutbuild.com)**

 why i 'excited' :
 why 'i' excited: growth, $, general efficient*, time limit, do had ppl do this, this are not complex task, leading software even do worst that push back. that's why alphal only focus on alphabet.

  (ver. direct).
- alphal
-  at-all
+-alphal
+ -at-all
-   ios logic
+   -ios logic
-  mean
-  memo
+   ...
+ -mean
+  ...
+ -memo
+  ...

 , almost done. let's talk about alignment.